Last Updated: August 7, 2025

 How to Remove a Hacker from Your Phone

 Now that you have identified the signs of a hacked phone, it is easy to find out if your phone is hacked, too.
 However, this is not enough.
-If you notice odd activity on your phone, it is important to know what to do next.
+If you notice odd activity on your phone, it is essential to know what to do next.
 How can you remove a hacker from your phone?
 Depending on the attacker’s tactic, you can try the following solutions.

 Remove Suspicious Apps